PythonCharmers/python-future/docs/faq.rst

 Who is this for?
 ================

-1. People who would prefer to write clean, future-proof Python 3-compatible code, but whose day-jobs require that their code still run on a Python 2 stack.
+1. People with existing or new Python 3 codebases who wish to provide ongoing Python 2.6 / 2.7 support easily and with little maintenance burden.

 2. People who wish to simplify migration of their codebases to Python 3.3+, module by module, without giving up Python 2 compatibility.

-3. People with existing or new Python 3 codebases who wish to provide ongoing Python 2.6 / 2.7 support easily and with little maintenance burden.
+..
+3. People who would prefer to write clean, future-proof Python
+..
+3-compatible code, but who are required to write code that still runs
+.. on a Python 2 stack.

 Why upgrade to Python 3?